yourjelly/odoo/addons/wowl/doc/services/hotkey.md

 - a `[data-hotkey]` attribute: it gives a JS-free way to make any HTML element "clickable" through an hotkey press.

-- a `useHotkeys` hook: it ensures your JS code executes only when your component is alive and present in the DOM.
+- a `useHotkey` hook: it ensures your JS code executes only when your component is alive and present in the DOM.

 - a **contextual hint dialog**: it shows the user all the activables